Pompeo meets China's top diplomat in Hawaii, State Department says

 Lighthizer also said, when asked about exports of products made by Uighurs and other Muslim groups in camps in China, that Washington would “strongly enforce” U.S. laws banning the import of goods made by forced labor.

-Legislation is awaiting Trump’s signature that calls for sanctions on Chinese officials responsible for oppressing Uighur Muslims, including one of Yang’s colleagues on China’s powerful Politburo.

-Pompeo has said China could have prevented hundreds of thousands of deaths from the global pandemic by being more transparent, and accused it of refusing to share information.
+Among his criticisms of China, Pompeo has said it could have prevented hundreds of thousands of deaths from the global coronavirus pandemic by being more transparent, and accused it of refusing to share information.

 Trump has initiated a process of eliminating special U.S. treatment for Hong Kong to punish China for curbing freedoms there, but has stopped short of immediately ending privileges that have helped the territory remain a global financial center.